JMMP-Group/CO_coordination/meetings/minutes_09Jun2025.md

 ## AOB
 None.

-## New actions:
+## New/open actions:

-7.2 Ana and Susan to find out answer/who can answer question regarding time-step for BGC.
+7.2 Ana and Susan to find out about the use of the new NEMO5 time-stepping for BGC.
-8.1